Inference for Generative Capsule Models: Variational Inference

-with $KL(q||p)$ being the Kullback-Leibler divergence between distributions $q$ and $p$.
-Expressions for these two terms are given in supp.\ mat.\ \ref{sec:appVI}.
-The first term indicates how well the generative model $p(X|Y,Z)$ fits the observations under our variational model $q(Y,Z)$:

-Finally, in Algorithm~\ref{alg:variational_inference} we present the inference procedure for this model. {The alternating updates of $q(Y)$ and $q(Z)$ carry out routing-by-agreement.} We describe how the annealing of $\lambda$ (line 10) is implemented in Section~\ref{sec:implementation}.
+The expectation term in~\eqref{eq:log_rho} under the model and evidence lower error bound (ELBO) are given in supp.\ mat. \ref{sec:appVI}.
+Algorithm~\ref{alg:variational_inference} summarizes the inference procedure for this model; the alternating updates of $q(Y)$ and $q(Z)$ carry out routing-by-agreement.